Forest Management Planning

 Act (CFSA) requires a Registered Professional Forester

-(RPF) to develop a Forest Management Plan (FMP) outlining long-term
+(RPF) to develop a Forest Management Plan (FMP) outlining

-Professional Foresters Do?
+Registered Professional Foresters Do?

 "OFIA Article" "OPFA Website"

-A Planning Team is formed to develop
+A Planning Team is formed

-FMP's; including representatives from government, industry,
+to develop FMP's; including representatives from government,

-tourism, recreation, Indigenous communities, and interested stakeholder
+industry, tourism, recreation, Indigenous communities, and interested

 Plan in the fall of 2018.

-A significant component of the
+A significant component

 part in the FMP process to ensure your value is considered.